Traces in monoidal derivators, and homotopy colimits: Properties of the external hom

 by adjunction as follows:

 This is clearly natural in $A$.
 If $u:I'\to I$ is a functor in $\mathbf{Dia}$ we define a morphism

-As we know by the naturality property, this morphism is invertible.
-Moreover it is clearly natural in $A$, and behaves well with respect to identity and composition of functors in $\mathbf{Dia}$.
-Therefore we have defined a pseudonatural transformation $\ehm{\ehm{\cdot}{B}}{B}$.
+As we know by the naturality property, this morphism is invertible, natural in $A$, and behaves well with respect to identity and composition of functors as well as natural transformations in $\mathbf{Dia}$.
+Therefore we have defined a pseudonatural transformation $\ehm{\ehm{\plho}{B}}{B}$.
 To check that (\ref{eq:dual}) defines a modification of pseudonatural transformations as claimed in section~\ref{sec:ehom} it suffices to prove the following lemma. \begin{lem} With the notation above the following diagram commutes:

 \end{lem} \begin{proof} Using adjunction, the square can be equivalently written as the outer rectangle of the following diagram:

 All three parts are easily seen to commute. \end{proof}